ipfs/spec-generator/README.md

-# ipseity
-InterPlanetary Standards Edited and Integrated to Travel Yonder (IPSEITY)
+# InterPlanetary Standards Edited and Integrated to Travel Yonder (IPSEITY)